How Long Does Ringworm Last?

 Wash surfaces regularly

-As we've already established, the fungi thrives in warm, damp environments, and can live on surfaces for longer than 12 months.
+As we've already established, the fungi thrive in warm, damp environments and can live on surfaces for longer than 12 months.
 Washing clothes, bedding and other surfaces that may have come into contact with the affected areas of skin can help to prevent the infection from spreading.

-The CDC recommend washing clothes on a hot wash, and using bleach on applicable surfaces to kill the fungi.
+The CDC recommends washing clothes on a hot wash and using bleach on applicable surfaces to kill the fungus.

 Keep the infected area clean and dry